 Skip to the bottom of the form and click the Create GitHub App button.
 Your new GitHub App is now created, and you'll be taken to the settings page.

-Returning to the Cypress Dashboard GitHub Enterprise Integration configuration screen, populate the following values from your new GitHub App.
+Returning to Cypress Cloud GitHub Enterprise Integration configuration screen, populate the following values from your new GitHub App.

 - Copy the root URL of your GitHub Enterprise site to the Cypress GitHub Enterprise Server URL field.